 World War II

-After this, it starts to become harder to get letters through, and of course, Werner is soon in the British Army, and moving about.
-After this point, it seems clear that his parents’ attempts to contact him are not always successful until some time later – and his own letters back to them seem to go astray too – not surprisingly under such circumstances.
-Also not unsurprisingly, Leopold and Else are very worried when they are unable to reach their son.
+After this, it starts to become harder to get letters through; also, Werner volunteers to enlist in the Pioneer Corps of British Army.
+He will have been moving about: his unit was sent to France in January 1940.
+After this point, it seems clear that his parents’ attempts to contact him are not always successful until some time later; his letters back to them seem to go astray too, unsurprisingly under such circumstances.
+Leopold and Else write that they are worried when they are unable to reach their son.

 On 5th February 1940, Else writes to a family friend who is living in England, begging her to show her letter to Werner and get him to write back.
 He had written for Else’s birthday, in the middle of December, but they have not heard from him since.
 It should be noted, no such letters are in Werner’s collection here, so we must assume that they never arrived with him.